 The Music Biopic in 2020

-Record-breaking returns; critical acclaim; packed screenings and multiple award wins.
+Record-breaking returns, critical acclaim, packed screenings and loads of awards.

-Yep, it’s fair to say that the music biopic has been performing pretty impressively recently.
+Yep, it’s fair to say that the music biopic has performed pretty impressively recently.

-So, what changed?
-What are the reasons for this shift to the mainstream, and why has it only happened now?
+So, what’s changed?
+What are the reasons for this shift to the mainstream, and why now?